NOAA-EDAB/Rpath/CONTRIBUTING.md

 ## :book: Code of Conduct

 Please review our [Code of Conduct](https://github.com/NOAA-EDAB/Rpath/blob/master/CODE_OF_CONDUCT.md).
 It is in effect at all times.
 We expect it to be honored by everyone who contributes to this project.
-Acting like an asshole will not be tolerated.

 ## :paperclip: Asking Questions